By Dana Casciotti, PhD

 A 2014 study found that male military veterans with mild to moderate dementia did not benefit from Namenda, whether taken alone or together with vitamin E.7 However, vitamin E taken alone did slow the progression of mild to moderate Alzheimer’s.
 More research is needed to determine if vitamin E has the same effects on women with mild to moderate dementia, but these findings suggest that vitamin E is a more effective, lower-cost treatment than Namenda.
 For more information on vitamin E, please visit here.

 Depending on which drug they are taking, patients are usually prescribed between 10mg-20mg each day.
 The cost of Namenda (20mg/day) is similar to the cost of the generic version of Aricept (10mg/day), but it seems to be less effective.
 The generic version of Razadyne (12mg/day) is the cheapest of the three drugs.

 This study suggests that frequent off-label prescriptions of Namenda to mild Alzheimer’s patients do not improve symptoms.
-Since the drug is costly and has a number of potential side-effects, patients with early Alzheimer’s disease are likely to be better off without Namenda.
+Since the drug is costly and has a number of potential side-effects, patients with early Alzheimer’s disease or dementia are likely to be better off without Namenda.

 - Forest Receives Non-Approvable Letter for Expanded Namenda Indication.Drug Industry Daily, Vol. 4 No. 145.
 July 26, 2005. ▲